Date: May 18th, 2019

 What is (and isn’t) a bee?
 What is pollination?
 How diverse are wild bees, and how do they live their lives?
 Which wild bees have we observed?
 Are bees struggling?
 What can we do to help them?

-We will explore these questions, and others, in the first part of this interactive session offered by the Wild Pollinator Partners Action Group.
-In the second part, we will head out into the fields to observe wild bees in action.
+We will explore these questions, and others, before heading out into the fields to observe wild bees in action.

 Expect to see early-emerging bees, like Andrenids and the flowers they pollinate, such as Bloodroots and willow blossoms.
 We might find a queen bumble bee looking for a place to establish her kingdom.
 And we might learn to identify some of those tiny “little brown jobs” of the pollinator world.